Does Burning Wood Seal It?

 If you buy something through our posts, we may get a small commission.
 Read more here.

-Burning wood has been known to improve its durability and strength, but does it actually seal the wood?
+Burning wood is a technique that can indeed enhance its durability and strength, but the question remains: does it actually seal the wood?

 Does the Burning of Wood Preserve the Wood?